Investment Performance

 Spending on university programs will be approximately 4% of the donor’s entire original contribution after the first full year of participation in the LTP.
 Afterwards, spending will increase annually at the average rate of inflation, regardless of market performance.
 This approach provides a stable and predictable annual stream of funds for use that maintains its purchasing power over time.

 Total spending dollars are limited to a floor of 4% and a ceiling of 6% of the three-year average market value of the LTP, measured on a quarterly basis.
-Special spending rules are followed for individual endowments where the value has fallen below historic dollar value.
+Special spending rules are followed for individual endowments where the value has fallen below historic dollar value of original gift.

 [3] Inflation Rate is the average of the Higher Education Price Index (HEPI) and the Consumer Price Index (CPI) for the most recent three calendar years.